Dental Health Services

 Oral Health Promotion Goals

-Miles of Smiles mobile unit provides on-site dental services for qualifying low-income, uninsured; Medicaid insured; and MIChild participating children at schools, Head Start Centers, Health Department clinics, migrant camps and sites for dentally underserved children.
-Miles of Smiles mobile unit design includes a waiting area, laboratory, dual operatories, sound insulated rooms, an x-ray machine and wheel chair lift.
+Miles of Smiles mobile unit provides on-site dental services for qualifying low-income, uninsured; Medicaid insured; and MIChild participating children at schools, Head Start Centers, Department of Public Health clinics, migrant camps and sites for dentally underserved children.
+The Miles of Smiles mobile unit design includes a waiting area, laboratory, two operatories, sound insulated rooms, digital x-ray and a wheel chair lift.
 The unit is equipped to provide preventative and restorative dental services for children and adults.
 A volunteer network of over 100 dentists, hygienists and students provide assistance on Miles of Smiles.
-The initiative is made possible through state grants, local foundations and county support.
+The initiative is made possible through State grants, local foundations, donations, State foundations and County support.
 Miles of Smiles has been awarded several commendations for its innovative approach in addressing a major health problem for qualifying uninsured and Medicaid insured Ottawa County children.
 Fill out the application below to see if you qualify for Miles of Smiles services.

-Ottawa County Health Department was the only county in Michigan to receive grant funding to develop a model program that will be implemented in communities across the state.
+The Ottawa County Department of Public Health Dental Program was the only County in Michigan to receive grant funding to develop a model program that will be implemented in communities across the State.
+Congratulations to our Dental Program for receiving an award for 7 years of dedication to the SEAL!
+Michigan Dental Sealant Program.
+(Andrea Whittaker on right and Kacie Elzinga on left).

 Tooth decay is the most common (five times more prevalent than asthma) and preventable chronic disease of childhood.
 Children as young as 12-18 months can experience early childhood caries (tooth decay).
 The Fluoride Varnish Program services Early Head Start and Head Start children, ages 0-4, in Ottawa County.
 The program provides dental screenings and fluoride varnish to these children.